alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 We aren’t building those extensions here; production libraries (LanguageExt, FluentResults, CSharpFunctionalExtensions) provide them.

 ### A Warning on Implementation
 Async combinators need careful handling (cancellation, exceptions).
-Writing your own `Result` is fine for learning; for production, use a library:
+Rolling your own `Result` is fine for learning; for production, prefer a library:
 - ErrorOr (Simple, struct-based)
 - FluentResults (Rich features)
 - LanguageExt (Strict functional style)

-Then you can write:
+Then the pipeline stays linear:

 ```csharp
 // What these libraries allow you to do: